Build a customer service knowledge base your AI can use

 Consistent across entries.
 Contradictions in your knowledge base create uncertain agents.
 If one document says "48 hours" and another says "2 business days," the agent will hedge or give inconsistent answers.
 Pick one and standardise.

 Complete without being verbose.
 Long documents with excessive preamble make it harder for AI to extract the relevant information.
-Front-load the key fact.
-Add detail below it.
+Front-load the key fact and add detail below it.

 Suggested knowledge base categories:

-Your AI agent needs to know clearly: when should I not try to answer this and instead hand off to a human?
+Your AI agent needs to know clearly: when should it not try to answer this and instead hand off to a human?

 Write explicit escalation criteria into the knowledge base: